-The Universities Australia Higher Education Media Award for 2018 is NOW OPEN!
+The Universities Australia Higher Education Media Awards – NOW OPEN!

 Universities Australia is the peak industry body representing Australia’s universities.